LukeyBSystems/deepstatsdocs/docs/quickstart.md

 Uncheck the Demo folder import if you don't want it.
 If you're going to include the demo folder, it is recommended to import DeepStats into a new project to avoid script errors if you modify the stat configuration.

 ### Step 2: Configure your types
 Create Stat Types ScriptableObjects wherever you like in your Assets folder.
-Right click -> Create -> DeepStats -> Configurations - Stat Type.
+Right click -> Create -> DeepStats - Stat Type.
 These are the stats of your stat system.
 The names must be unique and a valid name for a C# enum (DeepStats will make some attempt to clean up whitespace and capitalisation for you on generation).

 Optional: Add any Scalers you might expect to use, these are things that may scale a modifier such as "NearbyTrees", "Number of active poisons"\